#IWD2021: Women in Hong Kong Building a Better Future for Asia – Tracy Wong Harris, Standard Chartered

 I run Standard Chartered’s sustainable finance business in Greater China and North Asia, helping our clients to be more sustainable and more aligned with the Paris Agreement.
 I am also the Deputy Secretary General for the Hong Kong Green Finance Association.

-a sustainability standpoint, what are the three biggest challenges facing
+From a sustainability standpoint, what are the three biggest challenges facing your clients?

 One of the key challenges in sustainability is changing peoples’ mindsets, and to move them from doing business in a traditional way to a sustainable way.